EliAlas11/nr1copilot/nr1-main/compatibility_test_report.md

 - All compatibility logic is handled in Python (FastAPI)
 - No JavaScript/Node.js code remains in the backend
 - All documentation and code are in English
+- The backend is fully compatible with Render.com

 ---